openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 The ```sensor_relhumidity``` channel is of type ```sensor_relhumidity``` and supports the ```Number``` item and is in the ```Humidity``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (VOLATILE_ORGANIC_COMPOUND)
-Air Quality Sensor Z-Wave Plus measures the VOC concentration and automatically reports sensor readings to associated devices.

-Per default the reporting threshold is ±500ppb.

-This parameter can be altered via configuration command class.
-Sensor type: „Volatile Organic Compound level“
+<p&gtAir Quality Sensor Z-Wave Plus measures the VOC concentration and automatically reports sensor readings to associated devices.</p&gt <p&gtPer default the reporting threshold is ±500ppb.</p&gt <p&gtThis parameter can be altered via configuration command class.<br /&gtSensor type: „Volatile Organic Compound level“<br /&gtScale: Parts/million (ppm)<br /&gtPrecision: 3</p&gt
-Scale: Parts/million (ppm)
-Precision: 3

 Channel type information on this channel is not found.